The weight in a Serre-type conjecture for tame n-dimensional Galois representations: Decomposition of -representations

 \begin{rk} The formula is easily seen to be independent of the choice of the $\omega'_\alpha$.
 On the other hand, the left-hand side depends only on the $\gpxtw$-orbit of $(w,\mu+\rho')$ \eqref{lm:dl_reps} which is not obvious on the right-hand side. \end{rk}

-\begin{rk} This theorem holds, in fact, for $G$ as in theorem~\ref{thm:mod_reps} \cite{bib:Jan-pers}.
+\begin{rk} For the proof see thm.~3.4 in the appendix.
 Originally Jantzen proved the analogue of this theorem for simply-connected, quasi-simple groups defined and not necessarily split over a finite field~\cite{bib:Jan-DL}.
-In fact, the above formula nearly follows from the one for $SL_n$: each ingredient in the formula restricts to its counterpart for $SL_n$.
-The only loss of generality is that for an irreducible representation $F$ of $\glnfq$ appearing as Jordan-H\"older constituent of $\overline{R_w(\mu+\rho')}$, $F|_{SL_n(\fq)}$ determines $F$ only up to determinant-power twist.
+In fact, the above formula nearly follows from the one for $\SL_n$: each ingredient in the formula restricts to its counterpart for $\SL_n$.
+The only loss of generality is that for an irreducible representation~$F$ of $\glnfq$ appearing as Jordan--H\"older constituent of $\overline{R_w(\mu+\rho')}$, $F|_{\SL_n(\fq)}$ determines $F$ only up to determinant-power twist.
 Taking into account the central character of $R_w(\mu+\rho')$, $F$ is determined up to a twist by $\det^r$ for integer multiples $r$ of $(q-1)/n$.
-Thus if $\gcd(q-1,n) = 1$, the formula follows from the one for $SL_n$.
-In general the formula for $GL_n$ is determined by demanding that it restricts to the one for $SL_n$ and that all highest weights occurring are polynomials in $q$ with coefficients in $\Z[X(T)]$. \end{rk}
+Thus if $\gcd(q-1,n) = 1$, the formula follows from the one for $\SL_n$. \end{rk}

 Let us analyse the statement of Jantzen's formula a little when $q = p$.
 Notice first that a typical highest weight appearing, $\sigma(\mu-w\varepsilon'_{w_0 \tau}) + p\rho'_\sigma-\rho'$, is a small deformation of $\sigma\cdot \mu + p\rho'_\sigma$.
-If $\mu$ lies in alcove $C$, the latter weight is contained in alcove $\sigma\cdot C + p\rho'_\sigma$.
+If $\mu$ lies in alcove~$C$, the latter weight is contained in alcove $\sigma\cdot C + p\rho'_\sigma$.
 This alcove is automatically restricted if $C=C_0$, which can always be achieved, up to a small error, by varying \wmu\ (see~\eqref{eq:jantzen-action}).
-We will continue to assume that $\mu$ lies in a small neighbourhood of $C_0$.
+We will continue to assume that $\mu$ lies in a small neighbourhood of~$C_0$.

 To use Jantzen's formula to find the complete decomposition of $\overline{\rwmu}$ into irreducible \gln-modules, we use Brauer's formula~\eqref{prop:Brauer_formula} to express each $\gamma'_{\sigma,\tau} W(\lambda)$ as a linear combination of Weyl modules, thus